-The National Down Syndrome Society is the leading human rights organization for all individuals with Down syndrome.
+The National Down Syndrome Society (NDSS) is the leading human rights organization for all individuals with Down syndrome.

-The National Down Syndrome Society envisions a world in which all people with Down syndrome have the opportunity to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities.
+The National Down Syndrome Society (NDSS) envisions a world in which all people with Down syndrome have the opportunity to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities.

 Founded in 1979, the National Down Syndrome Society (NDSS) supports and advocates for the Down syndrome community by focusing on three key areas of programming: Resources & Support, Policy & Advocacy and Community Engagement.
 Within these focus areas NDSS engages in various activities, events and programs on topics that are critical to our community, such as federal and state advocacy and public policy, health and wellness, education and employment.
 NDSS creates resources to support individuals with Down syndrome, their families and caregivers across the lifespan and hosts awareness and engagement events throughout the country including the National Buddy Walk® Program, the Times Square Video presentation and New York City Buddy Walk®, Racing for 3.21 on World Down Syndrome Day, Run for 3.21, DC Golf Outing, the annual NDSS Gala & Auction and others.

 NDSS is a 501c3 organization.
 Our advocacy work is nonpartisan and we do not endorse any political party or candidate.